Frequently Asked Questions

 Sending SMS to Landlines

-Compliance and Regulatory Guidelines for SMS in El Salvador
+SMS Compliance and Regulatory Requirements in El Salvador

 Explicit Consent Requirements: